 Bitter memories of these title games haunted the Bengals for years.
 Cincinnati would go on to make the postseason only once more under head coach Sam Wyche (in 1990) and would not make another appearance until 2005 under head coach Marvin Lewis.
 Highly regarded throughout Cincinnati, Lewis had been at the helm of this team from 2003 until the end of 2018.
 Looking forward, the Bengals organization is trying to find the right fit that will mesh with the current team and help propel them to playoff wins and a chance at their first Super Bowl victory.

 The 2017 campaign and its resulting record of 7-9 has many in Cincinnati worried about the direction of this team.
 The 2018 campaign has done nothing to calm those feelings.
 Bengals quarterback Andy Dalton knows that his team can perform better and expects to lead a group that is hungry to win back the AFC North.
 He will have to wait until 2019 to do so, as an injured thumb landed him on the IR for the remainder of 2018.
 Backup quarterback Jeff Driskel has been thrust into the starting role, distributing the ball to a number of players including Tyler Boyd, the 9th overall 2016 draft pick and John Ross, the 9th overall 2017 draft pick.
 Tight End CJ Uzomah tries to make the most of his starts in place of the injured Tyler Eifert, who is on IR with an ankle injury.
 Pro Bowl wide receiver AJ Green, meanwhile nurses a foot injury while on IR.
 Needless the say, injuries have decimated this team.
 Running back Joe Mixon, has put together a solid effort in 2018.
 Giovanni Bernard still shoulders most of the load.

-The Bengals defense is no stranger to controversy with the talented yet troubled player Vontaze Burfict in the lineup.
 Cincinnati also has top talent in the form of defensive end Carlos Dunlap and defensive tackle Geno Atkins.
 Dre Kirkpatrick, Shawn Williams, and rookie Jessie Bates all patrol the backfield.
 Controversial linebacker Vontaze Burfict will not be with the team in 2019 as he was cut in the offseason.